• Skip to primary navigation

 Mini muffins filled with chia seeds and lemon zest.

-Store your muffins in an airtight container at room temperature.
-Your muffins will stay fresh for up to 3 days, or up to a week if stored in the refrigerator.
+Store your muffins in an airtight container at room temperature for up to 3 days.
+They can also be frozen for up to 3 months.

 Mini muffins filled with chia seeds and lemon zest.